What is SSL Certificate and why is it a must-have for every website

 When SSL is installed, web address begins with a padlock icon and has HTTPS.
 ‘S’ in the HTTPS stands for Secure.

-What is TLS certificate or Transport Layer Security certificate?
+What is the TLS certificate or Transport Layer Security certificate?

 However, since SSL is the most widely accepted term, most SSL providers still use it while referring to their certificates.